mateuszmarkowski/jQuery-Seat-Charts/README.md

 **Please note**: number of columns must be equal in each row.

+**New**: You can now override label and ID per character.
+This is optional and can be applied to any number of seats:

+	[
+		'a[ID,LABEL]a[ID2,LABEL2]a___a[JUST_ID1]aa',
+		'aaaa_aaaa[,JUST_LABEL1]',
+		'aaaa_aaaa'
+	]

+ID and/or label should be specified after the letter and enclosed in square brackets.
+ID should go first, optionally followed by custom label.
+If you just want to specify label without overriding ID, leave ID empty: a[,Just Label]

+ID may contain letters, numbers and underscores.
+Label can contain the same groups of characters as well as spaces.

 ### naming

 You can specify your own column and row labels as well as functions for generating seat ids and labels.